bartongroup/yanocomp/README.md

 conda activate yanocomp
 ```

-Alternatively `yanosim` and the required packages can be installed using pip:
+Alternatively `yanocomp` and the required packages can be installed using pip:

 ```
 pip install git+git://github.com/bartongroup/yanocomp.git